-Press Ctrl+Alt+F1 to switch to the first virtual terminal.
-Press Ctrl+Alt+F7 to return to your X-Windows session.
+Press Ctrl+Alt+F2 to switch to a virtual terminal.

-The first paragraph highlights the particular keycap to press.
-The second highlights two key combinations (each a set of three keycaps with each set pressed simultaneously).
+The first example highlights a particular key to press.
+The second example highlights a key combination: a set of three keys pressed simultaneously.

 If source code is discussed, class names, methods, functions, variable names and returned values mentioned within a paragraph will be presented as above, in mono-spaced bold.
 For example: